nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 I'll show you how at [Digitata](https://vaitom.digitata.com), we are pulling all our important on-premise metrics/KPI's into CloudWatch using a robust, serverless and low-cost approach by leveraging Step Functions, CDK, your VPC and Lambda.

+[Click here for a complete sample project](https://github.com/nicokruger/cdk-cloudwatch-monitoring) - the example project will get you up and running in no time.
+Read through the description of what we did and why we did it on the blog here.

 ## What we built

 <figure>